 8 creative ideas to boost alumni engagement & fundraising amidst COVID-19

-As the COVID-19 outbreak continues to disrupt alumni relations and fundraising, institutions around the world have found themselves in a tight spot as a consequence of canceled events, giving days, and other planned engagement activities.
+As the COVID-19 outbreak continues to disrupt alumni relations and fundraising, institutions around the world have found themselves in a tight spot as a consequence of canceled events, giving days, and other planned alumni engagement activities.

 With this new world order settling in, advancement teams are looking for unique ways to engage their alumni digitally.
-While a lot of institutions have been engaging alumni digitally for a while now, in this blog post, we’ll be looking at some of the most creative ideas that we’ve seen being implemented during COVID-19.
+While a lot of institutions have been engaging alumni digitally for a while now, in this blog post, we’ll be looking at some of the most creative engagement ideas that we’ve seen being implemented during COVID-19.

 1. Organize virtual happy hours